joolstorrentecalo/gitlab-foss/doc/ci/yaml/index.md

 `pow`, this environment would be accessible with a URL like `https://review-pow.example.com/`.

-The common use case is to create dynamic environments for branches and use them as review apps.
-You can see an example that uses review apps at
+The common use case is to create dynamic environments for branches and use them as Review Apps.
+You can see an example that uses Review Apps at
 <https://gitlab.com/gitlab-examples/review-apps-nginx/>.

 ### `extends`